stretcharm/SSIS-DB-Dashboard/README.md

 Report Tooltip on Gantt

-Fix Duration if Package is called twice in an Exection
+Fix Duration if Package is called twice in an Execution

 Add Option for different Server for SQL Jobs